ninaqy/PUGeo/README.md

 ```
 ln -s  libtensorflow_framework.so.1  libtensorflow_framework.so
 ```

-For any question regarding to the compiling, one can refer to the issues of pointnet2, PU-Net, MPU and PU-GAN.

 ### Datasets and pretrained model
 We provide x4 training dataset and pretrained model.
 Please download these files in the following link:
 - training data (tfrecord_x4_normal.zip)